 After leaving Virginia Tech, Hasan went on to obtain a doctorate in psychiatry from the Uniformed Services University of the Health Sciences in 2001.
 Early in his postgraduate work, he was put on probation and was disciplined for proselytizing about his Muslim faith with patients and colleagues.

-Hasan, who served eight years as an enlisted soldier in the U.S. Army, worked as a staff psychiatrist at Walter Reed Army Medical Center in Washington, DC from 2003 to 2009.
+Hasan, who served eight years as an enlisted soldier in the U.S. Army, worked as a staff psychiatrist at Walter Reed Army Medical Center in Washington, DC from 2003-09.
 During that period, he was known to be a very devout member of the Muslim Community Center (MCC) in Silver Spring, Maryland, where he made daily visits.
-On a form he filled out at the MCC, the Virginia-born Hasan identified his nationality not as “American” but as “Palestinian.”
+On a form that he filled out at the MCC, the Virginia-born Hasan identified his nationality not as “American” but as “Palestinian.”
 A mosque official was puzzled by that, saying: “I don’t know why he listed Palestinian.
 He was not born in Palestine.”

-In April 2008 Hasan earned the rank of Major in the U.S. Army.
+In April 2008, Hasan earned the rank of Major in the U.S. Army.
 In early 2009 he was transferred to Fort Hood, a U.S. Army post located outside of Killeen, Texas.

-Hasan (a Muslim convert) opposed America’s military ventures in Afhganistan and Iraq, objecting to U.S. forces killing Muslims on foreign soil.
-Sometime in 2009, Hasan learned that he himself would be deployed either to Afghanistan or Iraq at the end of the year, and he told colleagues repeatedly that he did not want to go.
+Hasan opposed America’s military ventures in Afhganistan and Iraq, objecting to U.S. forces killing Muslims on foreign soil.
+Sometime in 2009, he learned that he himself would be deployed either to Afghanistan or Iraq at the end of the year, and he told colleagues repeatedly that he did not want to go.
 According to one former colleague, Retired Army Col. Terry Lee, Hasan was hopeful that President Barack Obama would pull U.S. troops out of the Middle East entirely.
 Lee further reported that Hasan had frequently argued with other military personnel who supported the wars.

 On May 20, 2009, a man giving his name as “NidalHasan” posted this defense of suicide bombing on the Internet (all spelling and grammar appears as it did in the original):